CodeByMaxx/portfolio/appointment-planner/README.md

 # Appointment Planner

-A containerized web application for **appointment scheduling and availability management**, designed for small businesses and service providers.
+A containerized appointment booking platform for businesses and their customers.

-The application allows customers to view available appointment slots and book appointments online.
-Business operators can manage services, availability and appointments through a dedicated web interface.
+The application provides a complete appointment workflow: customers can select a service, choose an available date and time, and submit a booking.
+Businesses can manage their appointments through a dedicated administration interface.

-The project demonstrates a complete application workflow from frontend and backend development through database persistence, containerization, cloud infrastructure and automated deployment.
+The project is currently deployed on **AWS EC2** using **Docker Compose**.

 ---